Lit8tech/YKWPP-EN-translation/README.md

 ## How do I Install This??

-For Android, installing the mod is a matter of uninstalling Puni from your phone and grabbing the [latest moddeed apk from our site](https://www.punitranslation.com/downloads/android).
+For Android, installing the mod is a matter of uninstalling Puni from your phone and grabbing the [latest modded apk from our site](https://www.punitranslation.com/downloads/android).

+The iOS version is still in beta, and only works with jailbroken devices at the moment.
+Grab the latest beta version from the [iOS section of our site](https://www.punitranslation.com/downloads/ios).

 # Installation Instructions for CMD-IOS version: